Gwar: Death of Dave Brockie, GwarBar, and future (2014–present)

 The Disc with No Name, a limited edition picture disc containing four acoustic renditions of previously released songs, was released in May 2021.
 The band embarked on a Scumdogs 30th anniversary tour, featuring co-founder Hunter Jackson, and released the Scumdogs XXX Live concert album.
 On June 3, 2022, Gwar released their fifteenth studio album, The New Dark Ages, alongside a graphic novel, Gwar in The Duoverse of Absurdity, released by Z2 Comics.
 In July 2023, Gwar performed on NPR's Tiny Desk Concert.
 The band dedicated their final song to Oderus Urungus.
 On November 5, 2023, Purgason announced his departure from the band after eleven years of membership, noting that he was leaving on good terms and would still be involved in some capacity behind the scenes.

 On November 21, 2023, Balsac the Jaws of Death announced that he was co-writing a Gwar movie entitled Gwar Must Die.

 On February 29, 2024, It was announced that Tommy Meehan (of Squid Pisser and formerly of Cancer Christ) had joined the lineup under the name Grodius Maximus, taking over as lead guitarist for Brent Purgason, also known as Pustulus Maximus.

 On April 15, 2025, the band released the single and video for a new song called "Lot Lizard".
 This was accompanied by the announcement of the upcoming "The Return Of Gor Gor" EP, along with a 32-page comic book of the same name.
 The album and comic were released on July 25, 2025.

+On August 30, 2025, an episode of the Angry Video Game Nerd was released, which included guest appearances of Tommy Meehan and Matt Maguire, who appeared as their on stage characters Grodius Maximus and Sawborg Destructo.

 An exhibition of Gwar props, costumes and ephemera opened on September 13, 2025 at the Beyond the Streets Gallery in Los Angeles, California and was scheduled to run through November 2.